One Page Resume

 Use A Resume Template That Fits your Details

-Look for the best resume template that can adjust all of your sections on a single page.
+Look for the best website to resume template that can adjust all of your sections on a single page.
 There are design options available with smaller fonts and margins.
 Instead of using a tiny font size yourself, take help from the tools.